 Walk under Winnipeg’s oldest archway and enter Upper Fort Garry Provincial Park, a greenspace with a 400-ft. long Heritage Wall that broadcasts a fascinating light show overtop carvings that depict the history of the region.

 Stroll through the beautiful flower garden and knock on the door of the famed Hansel & Gretel-inspired Witch’s Hut in Kildonan Park.

 Jump for joy at Flying Squirrel, a huge trampoline park that boasts everything from foam pits to a climbing wall to a b-ball area made for dunks.

 Let the kids run wild at Hide N Seek, a fun centre tailor made for tots.

-Use your purchasing power for good by shoping local at Winnipeg-owned boutiques, shops, cafés and makers’ markets.
+Use your purchasing power for good by shopping local at Winnipeg-owned boutiques, shops, cafés and makers’ markets.

 Hit the trails with Winnipeg trails.
-They supply maps and details on 35 gorgeous hikes, trails and greenways around the city.
+It supplies maps and details on 35 gorgeous hikes, trails and greenways around the city.

 Embark on The Loop, a curated self-guided walking experience that showcases 60 points of interest across 9.5 kms through downtown, Chinatown, The Forks and St. Boniface.

 Ride the rails of Canada’s central hub history at the Winnipeg Railway Museum, where artifacts include the glorious 150-year-old Countess of Dufferin — the first steam locomotive to operate on the Canadian prairies.